arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/intro/README.md

 ### Typeclasses provided by Arrow

-We will list all the typeclasses provided in Arrow grouped by the module they belong to, and a short description of the behavior they abstract.
+We will list all the typeclasses provided in Arrow, grouped by the module they belong to, and a short description of the behavior they abstract.

 #### Typeclasses

-The package typeclasses contains all the typeclass definitions that are general enough not to be part of a specialized package.
+The package typeclasses contains all the typeclass definitions that are general enough to not be part of a specialized package.
 We will list them by their hierarchy.

 ##### General